forestryio/forestry.io/hugo/content/blog/ftp-an-outdated-deployment-method-for-static-sites.md

 ## We'll let plain-old FTP die

 Forestry will stop supporting FTP, FTP with Implicit SSL and FTP with TLS/SSL starting **XX/XX/XXXX**.
-SFTP (or SSH-based FTP) continues to be available through Forestry and we have no plans of removing support for this very viable deployment option.
+SFTP (or SSH-based FTP) continues to be available through Forestry and we believe this to be a very viable deployment option.

 Existing sites that use FTP, FTP with Implicit SSL or FTP with TLS/SSL will be able to continue using it.
 However, new users and new sites won't be able to see this option anymore starting on the date mentioned above.